philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

   share of the mutual value created.
 * "The ability to move pools of profit from intensely competitive domains to calmer waters is one of the great benefits of producing complements in-house and controlling their supply, as Apple does."
-  * From hardware, and now to software and app fees.
+  * From hardware, and now to software and app store fees.

 ## Tipping points (chap 8)

 * Network effects drive up WTP as other customers adopt the product.
-* E.g. more establishments accepting cashless payments -> higher consumer WTP for cashless payments
+* E.g. more establishments accepting cashless payments -> higher consumer WTP for cashless payments.
 * Many network effects are per-region.
 E.g. many countries have their own messaging app.
 * Adoption of the service increases WTP, but often with diminishing returns, which result in "value thresholds."
-* Argues that network effects can be added to an industry which seemingly doesn't have them, to strengthen the business.
+* Network effects can be added to an industry which seemingly doesn't have them, to strengthen the business.
 Like FaceTime, and UberPool.
 * Competitors or suppliers who manage to establish a network effect will shrink your margins, so you must see it early and beat or buy them.
-OpenTable ate restaurants' margins.
+OpenTable ate the margin of restaurants.

 ## Strategies for underdogs (chap 9)

 * How to compete with businesses that have network effects
   * Increase customer delight in ways that don't depend on scale.
   * Focus on the unfavored/unloved customer type.
-  * Focus on a smaller set of customers..
+  * Focus on a smaller set of customers.
 * Note that in industries with network effects like online auction aggregators (ebay), each store added to their site adds decreasing marginal utility to buyers.
 So a new entrant can climb the WTP curve quickly with much less scale, because the early stores added to the platform have higher